 - blurry or double vision

-Call your doctor if you have eye pain or show signs of a severe allergic reaction.
+Call your doctor if you have eye pain or symptoms of a severe allergic reaction.
 Symptoms of a severe allergic reaction include changes in breathing or heart rate, wheezing, and swelling of the lips or tongue.

-This condition can most often be diagnosed with a physical examination of the affected eye(s).
-Your doctor may also ask questions about the length and severity of your symptoms.
-Be sure to give your doctor detailed information about your symptoms, as well as any allergies you may have, as this will help better guide treatment.
+Your eye doctor can most often diagnose chemosis by doing a physical examination of the affected eye(s).
+Your eye doctor may ask questions about the length and severity of your symptoms.
+Give detailed information about your symptoms and allergies.
+This will help your doctor find the best treatment.

-If chemosis is caused by allergies, antihistamines may be recommended.
+If chemosis is caused by allergies, your doctor may recommend antihistamines.
 These medications reduce your body’s reaction to allergens.
-An allergen is a substance that your body sees as potentially harmful.
-When your body encounters an allergen, such as dust or pet dander, it produces histamines to help fight off the perceived intruder.
+An allergen is a substance that your body sees as harmful.
+When your body encounters an allergen, like dust or pet dander, it produces histamines to fight off the perceived intruder.
 Antihistamines can help suppress this immune response and reduce symptoms like irritation and swelling.
-Try to stay away from known allergens, such as pollen, pet dander, and smoke.
+Try to stay away from known allergens like pollen, pet dander, and smoke.

-An over-the-counter oral antihistamine, such as Claritin (Loratadine), is usually strong enough to treat chemosis inflammation due to allergies.
-Let your doctor know if these medications are not effective in eliminating your symptoms.
+An over-the-counter oral antihistamine, like Claritin (loratadine), is usually strong enough to treat chemosis inflammation due to allergies.
+Let your doctor know if these medications are not effective.
 You may need a prescription for stronger medications.

-Your outlook depends on the cause and severity of chemosis – if the underlying cause is treated, you can expect to make a full recovery.
+Your outlook depends on the cause and severity of chemosis.
+If you treat the underlying cause you should make a full recovery.

 In some cases, such as after eye surgery, chemosis may not be preventable.
-However, if chemosis is caused by allergies, taking steps to avoid allergens and manage symptoms can reduce risk for recurring bouts of chemosis.
-Practice good hand washing techniques to prevent the spread of bacteria, and avoid excessively touching or rubbing your eyes, especially with unclean hands.
+However, if chemosis is caused by allergies, taking steps to avoid them and managing symptoms can reduce the risk for recurring bouts of chemosis.
+Practice good hand washing to prevent the spread of bacteria.
+Also, avoid excessively touching or rubbing your eyes, especially with dirty hands.